-In the Shining Stars Room we cater for 9 babies’ from 3 months – 2 years.
 We know that it can be difficult to leave your young child in a setting with unfamiliar faces and that is why it is important that the spaces and environment for a young child are warm and welcoming yet fun and exciting.

 Here at Westholme Nursery we know that play is an essential part of a child’s development.
 It is our belief that when your child comes here that they are given the best opportunities and resources to enhance their playtime experiences and we promote a versatile and exciting environment.
 As children’s play is to instinctively respond to the sensory stimulation of everything that is around them the staff promote and encourage open-ended play and provide relevant and stimulating spaces which meet every child’s individual needs; long before they understand the concepts of ‘under’ and ‘far’ with their minds, their bodies are learning to navigate the up and down, under and over of the physical world.

 Sensory and heuristic approaches are used to nurture the child’s curiosity.
 Natural objects possess a wide variety of sensory properties and many everyday household articles offer a variety of sensory experiences.
 As a toddler shakes a bunch of keys, they notice the sounds they have produced as well as the sensations that they feel in their arms and hands.
 Such actions strengthen cognitive development and motor control we provide a stimulating and captivating atmosphere.